kiis-cybersecurity-and-ethics/kiis-cybersecurity-and-ethics.github.io/index.md

 ---

+## Day 13: June 16, 2026 9:00-10:45 (very long day)

+### Day 13 Themes: Project Presentations

+#### Day 13 class

+- In our final project presentations, each presenter will have around 6-8 minutes to present, followed by an additional 3-5 minutes for questions.
+This will be followed by 5 minutes to respond to the set of prompts.
+For each of the presentations answer the appropriate set of prompts:
+  - **Prompts 1 and 2**:
+  - Name of the presenter and topic of the presentation.
+  - What is the most important thing you learned from this presentation?
+  - On a scale of 1 (not at all effective i.e. difficult to understand throughout) to 10 (extremely effective i.e. explained even challenging concepts very clearly throughout), how effective was this project?
+What could the presenter have done do to make it more effective?
+Explain.
+  - Following your OWN presentation, complete **Prompt 3**: What do you think you did well in the presentation of your project?
+What do you think you could have done better?
+Explain.

+- If time permits, we will discuss the course overall.

+#### Day 13: Homework

+1. In your Fieldpad, reflect on the course specifically:
+  - Estimate the time you spent on the course on average between each class session, not counting the time you worked on the final project.
+Explain.
+  - Estimate the time you spent on your final project.
+Explain.
+  - Describe the most important things that you learned in the course, not inclding on the project.
+Explain why you found these things important.
+  - Describe the most important things you learned in your project, and why you found them important.
+  - Please comment on what you experienced as the most positive aspect(s) of the course.
+  - Please comment on any changes you would recommend for future offerings of the course, and explain why you think these changes would be helpful to future students..

+2. How do you think this course will impact your future practices and/or career?
+Explain.

+---

+## Day 12: June 15, 2026, 11:15-1:00 (very long day)

+### Day 12 Theme: Three project presentations

+#### Day 12 class

+- We will start with the final project presentations.
+Each presenter will have around 10-12 minutes to present and demo, followed by an additional 5 minutes for questions.
+This will be followed by 10 minutes to respond to the set of prompts.
+For each of the presentations answer the appropriate set of prompts:
+  - **Prompts 1 and 2**:
+  - Name of the presenter and topic of the project.
+  - What is the most important thing you learned from this project?
+  - On a scale of 1 (minimal effort) to 10 (maximum effort), how much effort do you believe the presenter put into this project?
+Explain.
+  - On a scale of 1 (not at all effective i.e. difficult to understand throughout) to 10 (extremely effective i.e. explained even challenging concepts very clearly throughout), how effective was this project?
+What could the presenters have done do to make it more effective?
+  - Following your OWN presentation, complete **Prompt 3**: What do you think you did well in the presentation of your project and in your notebook?
+What do you think you could have done better?
+Explain.

+- If time permits, we will discuss the course overall.

+#### Day 12: Homework

+1. In your Fieldpad, reflect on the project specifically:
+  -  describe the most important things that you learned in completing your project.
+  - Please comment on what you experienced as the most positive aspect(s) of this project.
+  - Please comment on any frustrations you experienced in this project.
+Is there anything the instructor could do to help future students overcome such difficulties?

+2. How do you think this course will impact your future practices and/or career?
+Explain.

+---

 ## Day 12: June 15, 2026 9:00-10:45 (very long day)

 ### Day 12 Themes: Peer Review and Final Project Work